kirangeet/Poly-module3/README.md

 The goal of the project is to prove that you know the inputs A=0 and B=1 that yield a 0 output.

-The project includes the following steps:

-1. Write a correct  .circom implementation that represents the logical gate.
-2. Compile the circuit using circom to generate circuit intermediaries.
-3. Generate a proof using the inputs A=0 and B=1.
-4. Deploy a solidity verifier contract.
-5. Call the `verifyProof()` method on the verifier contract and assert that the output is true.

 ## Getting Started